ToolmanP/Thoughtcrime/pages/CSE.md

 - Only **commited** log can not be overwritten.
 - The commited log should be replicated to the majority of the partition.
 So the new elected leader should at least have all the up-to-date commited log (if not it will simply be rejected.)
 - #### Practice
 - Therefore, if one follower hasn't kept up with the leader, the leader should first replicate the missing or overwrite the missing entries for the follower to keep up with the leader.
-(That's why there's next index and last index for the candidate)
+(That's why there's next index and last index for the leader to take notes.)
+- ### Persistent Data
+- CurrentTerm: it should be persisted in case that the term mismatched for the log and logseq.order-list-type:: number
+- Voted For: this is easy, in one term, one follower can only vote for one guy.
+Or in some cases, two leaders will emerge. logseq.order-list-type:: number
+- Log: Simple and understandable logseq.order-list-type:: number